kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 ### Migration

-If you already have policy reports CRD installed in your cluster, you will have an existing API service managed by kube-aggregator that sends requests to the kubernetes API server.
-You will have to update the existing API service to send request to reports-server.
-See the [migration guide](https://github.com/kyverno/reports-server/blob/main/docs/MIGRATION.md).
+If you already have the PolicyReport CRD installed in your cluster, you will have an existing API service managed by kube-aggregator that sends requests to the Kubernetes API server.
+You will have to update the existing API service to send request to reports server.
+See the [migration guide](https://github.com/kyverno/reports-server/blob/main/docs/MIGRATION.md) for more details.

 ## Conclusion